maevecrossan/byte-battles/README.md

 A glow was also added to the larger text to emulate a neon effect and to provide visual differentiation.

 #### Content Layout------------

+Below are a series of screenshots demonstrating how the hidden messages are displayed among the varying size screens.
+As you will see in a moment, I chose to make the game responsive based on four different screen sizes:
+* 320px (mobile)
+* 590px (small tablet)
+* 1024px (small laptops)
+* 1440px (large screens) and up

+The choice of screensize parameters laid out above will be explained in the game features section.

 ##### Welcome Message

 1. Mobile